Arduino-IRremote/Arduino-IRremote/README.md

 ## Receiving sets overflow flag.
 The flag `IRDATA_FLAGS_WAS_OVERFLOW` is set, if `RAW_BUFFER_LENGTH` is too small for all the marks and spaces of the protocol.
 This can happen on long protocol frames like the ones from air conditioner.
-It also can happen, if `RECORD_GAP_MICROS` is smaller than the real gap between a frame and thr repetition frame, thus interpreting both as one consecutive frame.
+It also can happen, if `RECORD_GAP_MICROS` is smaller than the real gap between a frame and the repetition frame, thus interpreting both as one consecutive frame.
 Best is to dump the timing then, to see which reason holds.

 ## Problems with Neopixels, FastLed etc.
 IRremote will not work right when you use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 &micro;s).<br/>
-Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 &micro;s.
+Whether you use the Adafruit Neopixel library, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 &micro;s.
 In turn, this stops the IR interrupt handler from running when it needs to.
 See also this [video](https://www.youtube.com/watch?v=62-nEJtm070).

 One **workaround** is to wait for the IR receiver to be idle before you send the Neopixel data with `if (IrReceiver.isIdle()) { strip.show();}`.<br/>